livepeer/livepeer-monorepo/CONTRIBUTING.md

 #### How is a contribution reviewed and accepted?

-**If you are opening an issue**, please follow the [ISSUE_TEMPLATE](https://raw.githubusercontent.com/livepeer/livepeerjs/master/ISSUE_TEMPLATE.md) format before submitting.
+- If you are opening an issue, please follow the [ISSUE_TEMPLATE](https://raw.githubusercontent.com/livepeer/livepeerjs/master/ISSUE_TEMPLATE.md) format before submitting.
 And please *keep your issue simple, clear, and to-the-point*.
 Most issues do not require many paragraphs of text.
 In fact, if you write too much, it can become difficult to understand what you are actually trying to communicate.

-**If you are submitting a pull request**...
+- If you are submitting a pull request
    - Write tests to increase code coverage
    - Tag the issue(s) your PR is closing or relating to
    - Make sure your PR is up-to-date with `origin/master` (rebase please 🙏)

 Code reviews happen each week, so a PR that follows these guidelines will probably get merged quickly if there aren't any major problems with the implementation (we try to watch out for code duplication/complexity).
 CoacoaPods has [some really useful tips](https://github.com/CocoaPods/CocoaPods/wiki/Communication-&-Design-Rules#design-rules) when it comes to coding.
 I highly recommend taking a look 🤓.